crate/crate-tutorials/docs/first-use.rst

 =============================================

-If you'd like to skip the tutorials and start building with CrateDB, you can find a list of :ref:clients-tools:index` in a different section of the documentation.
+If you'd like to skip the tutorials and start building with CrateDB, you can find a list of :ref:`crate-clients-tools:index` in a different section of the documentation.